ronyka77/SoccerPredictor_byRichardSzita/README.md

 ![Python](https://img.shields.io/badge/Python-3.8+-green)
 ![License](https://img.shields.io/badge/License-MIT-yellow)

-A comprehensive machine learning pipeline designed to predict football match outcomes, combining ensemble learning techniques and neural networks for enhanced predictive accuracy.
-Built with modern data science practices and scalable architecture.
+## 🏆 Project Overview

+The Soccer Predictor by Richard Szita is an advanced machine learning pipeline designed to forecast football match outcomes with high accuracy.
+By leveraging a combination of ensemble learning techniques and neural networks, the system integrates data collection, feature engineering, and prediction models to deliver precise match predictions.
+Key functionalities include automated data scraping, sophisticated feature engineering, and a state-of-the-art stacked ensemble model that predicts match results, home goals, and away goals.
+This project is built with modern data science practices and a scalable architecture, making it a powerful tool for football analytics enthusiasts and professionals alike.

 ## 🎯 System Overview